DeGreatBoba/Final-Project-Report/README.md

 Has reacordings and transcriptions from the famous Spanish singer Alvaro Soler, who is a native Spanish singer.
 There are mp4's, mp3's, and EAF files included.
 This folder also has a subtitles txt file for Alvaro Soler's first interview, translating his interview into English.
 ## Narcos
 Has recordings and transcriptions from the famous Netflix TV Show "Narcos".
 In this folder, there are mp4's, mp3's, and EAF files included.
+## English Sample
+Has a recording and transcription from the famous Netflix TV Show "Breaking Bad".
+This folder contains mp4's, mp3's, and EAF files as well.